NW15D/sunny-narrator/README.md

 # Sunny Narrator

 **Version:** 1.14
 Book translation program for FB2/EPUB formats.
+You can use just only Qwen3.5-35B-A3B for both endpoints.
 Dual-LLM translation system with 5-stage quality control.

 ## 🚀 Quick Start